hiveboardgame/hive/README.md

 It is written in rust nightly and relies on the [Leptos](https://leptos.dev/) framework.
 Pure hive logic is inside the engine workspace.

+It also inclides [Hive-hydra](hive-hydra/README.md), an application to integrate Hivegame with any UHP (Universal Hive Protocol) AIs.

 ## Development

 ### Prerequisites (skip if using Nix)